AdaptableTools/openfin-demo/README.md

 - **Show Me**: uses the 'highlight-cell' and 'jump-to-cell' [Predefined Actions](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function#predefined-actions) to let the user see the Cell that triggered the Alert.
 - **Increase Limit**: sets a [Custom User Function](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function#custom-user-function) to add 1,000 to the Position amount that, when exceeded, triggeres the Alert.

-  > (Note how after clicking this button, next time the Alert fires it shows the updated limit as its trigger.)
+  > After this button is clicked, the next time the Alert fires it shows the updated limit as its trigger.

 Both of the AdapTable Alert buttons automatically convert into [OpenFin action buttons](https://cdn.openfin.co/docs/services/notifications/stable/api/modules/actions.html) with 'cta' displaying based on the Button's style.